Raised by Wolves (Raised by Wolves episode)

 "Raised by Wolves" is the first episode of the first season of the HBO Max science fiction drama television series Raised by Wolves.
-The episode was directed by Ridley Scott and written by Aaron Guzikowski.
+The episode was directed by Ridley Scott and written by series creator Aaron Guzikowski.

 Plot

 Two androids, Mother (Amanda Collin) and Father (Abubakar Salim), escape a war-ravaged Earth, taking with them twelve human embryos.
 Their spacecraft crash-lands into a hole in the planet Kepler-22b.
 After setting up camp in the desert, Mother hooks herself up to artificial umbilical cords to allow six fetuses to grow.
 Nine months later, the children are born, the youngest of whom initially appears stillborn; Mother and Father name him Campion, after their creator.
 One of their daughters, Tally, is presumed dead after falling into a hole, while three other children die of illness.
 Four years later, only Mother, Father, Campion (Winta McGrath), and his sister, Spiria (Bronte Carmichael), remain.
 Mother begins teaching her children about atheism and a religious order on Earth known as the Mithraic; having been programmed by atheists, she emphasizes that their new colony on Kepler-22b must be rooted in science, rather than "fantasy".
 Spiria dies soon after.

 Concerned about the fate of Campion as the sole surviving human, Father attempts to communicate with the Mithraic, whose spacecraft (an ark dubbed Heaven) has arrived at Kepler-22b and is orbiting the planet.
 Outraged to learn of this, a malfunctioning Mother attacks and disables Father and hides his body.
 Campion succeeds in contacting the ark and a small Mithraic reconnaissance team discovers their plantation.
 Considering Campion to be a possible prophet, the Mithraics decide to abduct him and destroy Mother.
 However, their plan backfires, and Mother kills several members of the team.
 One of the team, Marcus, (Travis Fimmel) attempts to escape in the reconnaissance ship but is stopped by Mother and thrown out.
 Mother hijacks the ship and boards the ark.
 The Mithraics attempt to repel her but she disintegrates her attackers with sonic screams.
 After setting the ark on a crash course with the planet, Mother returns to the farm with a number of children from the ark.
 Marcus is shown to have survived Mother's assault, and Campion begins to have reservations about Mother.